cocos/cocos-docs/en/advanced-topics/custom-preview-template.md

     |--preview-templates
   ```

-- Once the `preview-templates` file is created, the developer can customize it directly, or it can be customized by referring to the `preview-templates` file structure built-in the editor.
+- Start customizing the web preview and you can refer to the `preview-templates` folder built-in the editor.
 After the customization is complete, you need to restart the editor, then select the **Browser** above the editor and click the **Preview** button to see the effect.

-  The `preview-templates` files built-in the editor are stored as follows:
+  The editor's built-in `preview-templates` folder are stored here:

   **Mac**: `./CocosCreator.app/Contents/Resources/static/preview-templates`